psychemedia/finn-resources/src/finn-childhood.md

 ```

-Fionn joins a band of poets, and thn a band of robbers, led by one who was in the Fianna under Fionn's father.
+Fionn joins a band of poets, and then a band of robbers, led by one who was in the Fianna under Fionn's father.

 ```{admonition} Boyhood of Fion, Chapters VI-VII, Stephens, 1920
 :class: dropdown